MobileKOTH/MKOTH-GSuite/README.md

 </div>

 ## Introduction
-The backend [player data and ranking management system](https://docs.google.com/spreadsheets/d/1VRfWwvRSMQizzBanGNRMFVzoYFthrsNKzOgF5wKVM5I) for [Mobile King of the Hill (**MKOTH**)](https://mobilekoth.github.io/), a competitive community for [Bloons TD Battles](https://store.steampowered.com/app/444640/Bloons_TD_Battles/).
+The spreadsheet system for [Mobile King of the Hill (**MKOTH**)](https://mobilekoth.github.io/), a competitive community for [Bloons TD Battles](https://store.steampowered.com/app/444640/Bloons_TD_Battles/).

-It is powered by G Suite (Google Spreadsheet, Google Forms) and automated by [Google Apps Script](https://developers.google.com/apps-script/) for player data, series and ranking processing.
+It is powered by G Suite (Google Spreadsheet) and extended by [Google Apps Script](https://developers.google.com/apps-script/)

+### History

 **MKOTH** was originally started by by Gim Leng aka saynotobloons aka icewarm2 from 2015, but was handed over to Darrell aka The Last Dart since 2017.
-This is loosely based on the original MKOTH code posted on Pastebin:
+The legacy MKOTH ranking processing code was posted on Pastebin:
 - https://pastebin.com/4x2nQfhm
 - https://pastebin.com/nwkaAsQm
 - https://pastebin.com/wMefPGjn

-## Prerequisite
-### Syntax and Structure
-Written in TypeScript, to be transpiled into ES 3 and exported as .gs files to be deployed in the Google App Script Runtime.
-The files in the `src/Common` folder are to be shared across the script projects.

-### Deployment
-Each folder the in the `build/` folder (after transpiling from TypeScript in `src/` folder) is a script project to be embedded to a G Suite application.
-- `Series Data` is attached to the [main and public data](https://docs.google.com/spreadsheets/d/1VRfWwvRSMQizzBanGNRMFVzoYFthrsNKzOgF5wKVM5I) for MKOTH.
-- `Internal Data` is attached to the internal data, which stores unexposed data such as raw series submissions, which are series pending for approval, and player series submission ids.
-- `Submission Form` is attached to the series submission [google form](https://docs.google.com/forms/d/1Ccym-20keX_AbFlELm1s0nYNsST71GJMzUcIusz7bIU) which is bound to the `Internal Data` to process series submissions.

-## Roadmap
+## Requirements
-- [x] Holiday mode
+- NodeJS
-- [x] Demotion for King and Nobleman
-- [x] Script files exportation to App Script
-- [ ] Complete backend revamp
-    - [X] TypeScript
+- TypeScript
-    - [ ] Use functional programming paradigm?
-    - [X] Better database abstraction on spreadsheets
-- [ ] Google Web App API
-- [ ] Auto series approval
-- [ ] ELO player class up requirement
+- ParcelJS
+- Clasp